AlishaShahane/units_converter_extension/RESULTS.md

 - Google Form: During the testing, each participant was required to fill the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSexJgJxwnPkSr_mYZVBqKQKKGYIQtdvx88kXuYoqzIDqBUddw/viewform?usp=sf_link).

-- Baseline Application: In order to compare the performance of our project, we used the following existing [chrome extension](https://chrome.google.com/webstore/detail/unit-converter/igjeajmonjofckmiheidpmebpmdbbiam?hl=en) as a baseline application:
+- Baseline Application: In order to compare the performance of our project, we used the existing [chrome extension](https://chrome.google.com/webstore/detail/unit-converter/igjeajmonjofckmiheidpmebpmdbbiam?hl=en) as a baseline application.

 - Experiment document: In order to compare the ease with which the users can work with the baseline extension and our project extension, we designed two experiments mentioned in the [document](https://docs.google.com/document/d/1IfqAOpouN26ex-qVaURnJih9sjpZKCe4Gb8T8-OF4h4/edit).